zltnmanya/MOD_FW/README.md

 #### As part of DIY VR headset:
 In this mode, the device sends the orientation as quaternions.
 This can be used to interwork with the [Relativity VR driver](https://github.com/relativty/Relativty/tree/master/Relativty_Driver).
-This mode can be enabled by compiling the firmware with HID_REPORT_SEND_QUAT defined.
+This mode can be enabled by compiling the firmware with  OPT_HID_SEND_QUAT set to ON.

 ### Streaming mode
 This mode can be used for obtaining raw sensor readings from the device to be used for calibration.
 The mode is enabled by sending `S` through the virtual serial port.